Co-founder, Chan Zuckerberg Initiative

 To Meta’s team, we are continuously and incredibly impressed by all that you do, and the sacrifices you’ve made, to make this next step a possibility.
 Excited to continue the journey with you.

 Most of all, Amy and I thank our spouses, Zane and Erica, and our parents, who endured the genesis of Meta from a bedroom startup, through trips to Siberia, product launches, fundraising and ultimately building a world-class team across multiple cities.
 This marks the close to an era in our lives, and the start of the next phase of Meta's mission.

 CEO & Co-Founder

 Meta is a tool that helps researchers understand what is happening globally in science and shows them where science is headed.
-Pending shareholder and court approval, the Chan Zuckerberg Initiative is acquiring Meta to help bring its technologies to the entire scientific community.
+The Chan Zuckerberg Initiative has acquired Meta to help bring its technologies to the entire scientific community.